om-mani-padme-hum/ezobjects-mysql/README.md

 * [Contributing](#contributing)
 * [License](#license)

-### Version 8
+### Version 9

-Finally fixed the loading of sub-objects by keeping internal track of all EZ Objects created.
+Finally fixed the loading of sub-objects by keeping internal track of all EZ Objects created, regardless of whether defined by type: or instanceOf:.
 Now fully functional!

-### Version 7

-Removed local MySQL class from EZ Objects and converted examples and API to use that of improved version now located at [mysql-await](https://github.com/om-mani-padme-hum/mysql-await).

 ### Want EZ Objects Without The MySQL?